gradealabs/proxy-store/README.md

 - If you want the store to survive a session (closing browser, etc), use a local store (`withLocalStorage` for example).

+### `mapStoreToValues` vs `mapStoreToMethods`

-The difference between `mapStoreToValues` and `mapStoreToMethods` is that `mapStoreToValues` is mandatory and is used to inject props into the target component that should cause a re-render when changed, while `mapStoreToMethods` is used to inject props into the target component but only once, so returning a new function won't cause a re-render.
-You could technically define functions in `mapStoreToValues`, but functions created within `mapStoreToValues` will cause re-renders in a pure component.
+The difference between `mapStoreToValues` and `mapStoreToMethods` is that `mapStoreToValues` is mandatory and is used to inject props into the target component that will cause a re-render in a pure component, while `mapStoreToMethods` is used to inject props into the target component, but only on mount.
+You could technically define functions in `mapStoreToValues`, but inline functions created within `mapStoreToValues` will cause re-renders in a pure component.

 ## API